How to set up BIMI records for multiple subdomains while excluding the parent domain?

 The direct setup

 There is no BIMI wildcard record that means "all subdomains but not the parent."
-BIMI records are discovered through DNS at a selector under the From domain.
+BIMI records are discovered through DNS at a selector under the visible From domain.
 For most implementations, that selector is default.
 If a subdomain should display the logo, publish the BIMI record at that subdomain.
 If the parent should not display the logo, do not publish the parent BIMI record.

 Answer in one sentence